arrqamafaq/Sharable-Quiz-App/README.md

 That too without a backend.
 ---

+## Live Demo

+You can view the live app here: https://arrqamafaq.github.io/Sharable-Quiz-App

+---
 ## Features

 - **Quiz Creation**: Users can create custom quizzes by entering questions, options, and correct answers.